-I was ecstatic at the sight of the to-go plate for it had been more than a year since I had my last lalo fix, a Haitian dish, which I am a fan of but get to sample on very rare occasions.
+I was ecstatic at the sight of the to-go plate.
+It had been more than a year since I had my last lalo fix.
+Lalo is a Haitian dish, which I am a fan of but get to sample on very rare occasions.
 Truth is I am extremely picky with this Haitian specialty.
 I don’t believe just anyone can prepare a savory lalo casserole.
-I thus refrain from eating it in Port-au-Prince, unless it comes from a Saint-Marc native, lalo being a specialty of the Artibonite region (north of Port-au-Prince) where that city is located.
+Lalo is a specialty of the Artibonite region (north of Port-au-Prince) where that city is located.
+I thus refrain from eating it in Port-au-Prince, unless it comes from a Saint-Marc native.

-After such a long hiatus, sampling some lalo brought joy to my taste buds and took me down memory lane to tasteful food adventures.
+After such a long hiatus, sampling some lalo brought joy to my taste buds.
+It took me down memory lane to delightful food adventures.
 With the very first bite, I was taken back to a playground buzzing with activity.
-I was surrounded by hundreds of chatty teen girls in uniforms who were carrying plates filled with various Haitian dishes.
+Hundred of chatty teen girls in uniforms who were carrying plates filled with various Haitian dishes surrounded me.
 Loud exchanges, laughter, jokes, conversations about food and overstuffed stomachs filled the air creating a joyful atmosphere.

 Yes, with just one bite of lalo, I was taken back to my high school playground, the very same playground where I had first discovered it.

 I recall that day as if it were yesterday.
-I was attending our high school’s First Annual Food Festival, which was thrown yearly in celebration of Haiti’s Flag Day (May 18th).
-That food fair was a time for us students to discover various dishes that are part of Haiti’s rich food repertoire; dishes that were showcased by region and varied every year, taking us on tasty tours of our country through its marvelous aromas, smells and flavors.
-Lalo was one of those regional specialties we got to sample.
-A cirique and pye kochon casserole, it had come to us straight from Saint-Marc.
+I was attending our high school’s First Annual Food Festival, a yearly feast in celebration of Haiti’s Flag Day (May 18th).
+That food fair was a time for us students to discover various dishes that are part of Haiti’s rich food repertoire.
+We discovered many regional dishes.
+That festival was a tasty tours of our country through its marvelous aromas, smells and flavors.

 It took the vendor and some people from my entourage to convince me to give it a shot.
 They described the dish as one prepared with lalo – jute leaves in English, – instead of eggplant and mirliton, that was as flavorful as the toufe I was so fond of.